scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

                   blocks=(20, 20, 20),
                   )

 With that, we have a 3D array of shape 20,000 x 20,000 x 20,000 with the number of stars with a 1 light year resolution.
-We can visualize the vicinity of our Sun with Plotly with the following code:
+We can visualize the vicinity of our Sun with Plotly :cite:`plotly` making use of the following code:

 .. code-block:: python